Table of Contents Show

-You could even hitch a stay or plan a cute vacay here at johnson county Indiana.
-But, keep in mind that it’s not easy to tour its entire attractions in a couple of hours.
+You could even hitch a stay or plan a cute vacation here in Johnson County Indiana.
+But keep in mind that it’s not easy to tour its entire attractions in a couple of hours.

-Other speedy fun facts about Johnson County Indiana (ideal for hopeful Jeopardy contenders):
+Other fun facts about Johnson County, Indiana are:

-- Johnson County Indiana was established and named in 1823 for an adjudicator of the Indiana Supreme Court.
+Johnson County, Indiana, was established and named in 1823 as an adjudicator of the Indiana Supreme Court.
 His name?
 John Johnson.

 1. The Breweries